lhellborg/frontend-nanodegree-mobile-portfolio/README.md

 The critical rendering path, CRP, has been optimized as far as possible with _inlining_ all critical CSS and _asynchronous_ running of the analytics js scripts and a _media query_ for print css.
 I _reduced_ the size of the images with both a grunt script and pageSpeeds recommendations as well as the HTML code and CSS and js files.
 I experimented with the styling in the HTML elements for the upper half of the page to render even faster and to reduce the number of nodes to go through for the styles.
 ####Analyze of critical rendering path
-- The number of critical resuorces is only one
+- The **number of critical resuorces** is only one
-- The total critical Kb for index.HTML is 4 kb and for the 5 images it will be (19+10+28+12+2) = 71 Kb.
+- The **total critical Kb** for index.HTML is 4 kb and for the 5 images it will be (19+10+28+12+2) = 71 Kb.
-- Number of roundtrips? since there is no CSS or js file to get it depends on how fast the images can be downloaded.
+- **Number of roundtrips**? since there is no CSS or js file to get it depends on how fast the images can be downloaded.

-The pageSpeed optimization score for index.html with Cams personalized site and run from `gitHubs.io` page was 95/100 and with my personlized page using _ngrok_ i received a 91/100.
+The `pageSpeed` optimization _score_ for index.html,
+with Cams personalized site and run from `gitHubs.io` page was _95/100_ and with my personlized page using _ngrok_ i received a _91/100_.

 ##How to download and build
 The files in the `dist` folder are minified and ready to use.

 From the `src` code
 - download `package.json`, `Gruntfile.js` and the `src` folder and put in a _directory_ of your choice on your computer
-- go to _that directory_ in the terminal and run `npm install`
+- direct yourself to _the directory_ that you choosed in the terminal and run `npm install`.
+This will create a file `node-modules` in your directory with the files you need to run `grunt`.
-- run `grunt`, which will _minify_ all of the **HTML, css and js** files and put them in a directory called `dist` in the correct folders. it will also copy the images to their correct destinations.
+- run `grunt`, which will _minify_ all of the **HTML, css and js** files and put them in a directory called `dist` in the correct folders.
+It will also copy the images to their correct destinations.
 - open `index.html` from the `dist` file in your favorite browser

 ##Optimizations for pizza.html site
 In animations like scrolling and resizing it is important that the frames per second is 60 or higher which means that each frame will have only 16 ms or less to run, aim for 10ms.
 In the views/js/main.js there were two major flaws causing forced reflow and a lot of time to resize pizza and scrolling.

-A very cool tool to log the time taken for different functions, made it very helpful to see the improvements of the code changes.
+A very cool tool to log the time taken for different functions by timing API, made it very helpful to see the improvements of the code changes.
 ####resize pizzas
 #####First test
 Time to resize pizzas: 46946.21000000001ms